dikortis/LetsTalkETC/Episodes/Episode_13.md

 # Let's Talk ETC: Daniele Levi Discusses Stampery.
 **Christian Seberino:**
-hello everybody and welcome to another episode of let's talk ET SI today I have a special guest danielle levy from
+hello everybody and welcome to another episode of let's talk ETС today I have a special guest danielle levy from
 Stamper e and he'll be talking about his technology Carlo is still on travel so I